Museum Street (York): Architecture

 The street runs north-east, starting by the River Ouse at Lendal Bridge, or alternatively at St Leonard's Landing, where it meets Dame Judi Dench Walk.
 On its north-west side lie firstly Lendal Tower, the neighbouring 18th-century Lendal Hill House, and then a former engine house for the city's waterworks, built in 1836.
 These adjoin a short section of the York city walls, at the other end of which is a lodge building and the main entrance to the Museum Gardens.
 Next are the remains of St Leonard's Hospital, then Library Square, onto which the York Library faces, followed by 2-4 Museum Street, two listed buildings.
 The street ends at its junction with Blake Street, Duncombe Place and St Leonard's Place.

-Notable buildings on the south-east side of the street include 1 Museum Street, built as the city's register office, now its main tourist information centre, and Thomas's of York, a pub built about 1700; and on the other side of Lendal, Club Chambers and River House, two large Victorian buildings near the river.
+Notable buildings on the south-east side of the street include 1 Museum Street, built as the city's register office, now Topping & Company bookshop, and Museum Street Tavern, a pub built about 1700; and on the other side of Lendal, Club Chambers and River House, two large Victorian buildings near the river.